 LIST OF TABLES:

-Table S1: Complete list of differentially expressed (DEX) genes in the Tbr1layer5 CKOs compared to Tbr1wildtype at P5.
+Table S1: Complete list of differentially expressed (DEX) genes in the Tbr1layer5 CKOs compared to Tbr1wildtype at P5 and enriched Gene Ontology terms.
 Related to Figure 1.

 Table S2: scRNA-Seq analysis of FACS purified Layer 5 neurons at P5 identified different classes of DEX genes that are directly regulated in the Tbr1layer5 CKOs compared to Tbr1wildtype at P5.
 Related to Figure 1C.